symfony/symfony-docs/guides/page_creation.rst

 -------------------------

 Let's start with a spin off of the classic "Hello World!" application.
-When we're finished, the user will be able to get a personal gretting by going to the following URL:
+When we're finished, the user will be able to get a personal greeting by going to the following URL:

 .. code-block:: text